Neighbor’s Assault on Rand Paul Was All About Yard Maintenance

-The bizarre mystery surrounding a November attack on senator Rand Paul by his neighbor seems to be over: federal prosecutors said on Friday that 59-year-old Rene Boucher blindsided his famous libertarian neighbor after becoming enraged over Paul’s style of yard maintenance.
-Here’s what happened in the pair’s gated community in Bowling Green, Kentucky that day, according to U.S. Attorney Joshua Minkler:
+The bizarre mystery surrounding a November attack on Senator Rand Paul by his neighbor seems to be over: Federal prosecutors said on Friday that 59-year-old Rene Boucher blindsided his famous libertarian neighbor after becoming enraged over Paul’s style of yard maintenance.
+Here’s what happened in the pair’s gated community in Bowling Green, Kentucky, that day, according to U.S. attorney Joshua Minkler:

 On November 3, 2017, the victim was mowing his yard while wearing headphones.
 Boucher allegedly witnessed the victim stack brush onto a pile near the victim’s property and “had enough.”
 Boucher ran onto the victim’s property and tackled the victim.
 As a result of this assault, the victim suffered multiple fractured ribs and subsequently contracted and required medical attention for pneumonia.
 Boucher admitted the assault but denied it was politically motivated.

-Boucher, a physician like Paul, has plead guilty to the felony charge of assaulting a member of Congress.
+Boucher, a physician like Paul, has plead guilty to a felony charge of assaulting a member of Congress.
 Boucher’s lawyer says that the retired anesthesiologist “is a very meticulous sort of fellow” and that, as a result, the two neighbors had a longstanding dispute over Paul’s landscaping.
-“He continues to be a very regretful and very remorseful,” the lawyer added.
+“He continues to be very regretful and very remorseful,” the lawyer added.
 “I know that he wishes that it had never happened.”

 “Assaulting a member of Congress is an offense we take very seriously,” Minkler said.
 Boucher, who made a “running tackle” on Paul, could face up to ten years in prison and a $250,000 fine, but prosecutors are only asking the judge for a 21-month sentence.